Biochemistry, BA

 4

-Majors complete CHEM 2510 Principles of Biological Chemistry before end of fourth semester.
+Majors complete CHEM 2510 Principles of Biological Chemistry before end of fourth semester (spring of year 2).
 Majors take CHEM 2510 Principles of Biological Chemistry after CHEM 2411 Principles of Organic Chemistry I with Laboratory but BEFORE CHEM 5510 Biological Chemistry I.

 5

-PHYS 0150 and PHYS 0151 are prerequisites for the physical chemistry sequence CHEM 2210/2220.
-Students with AP credit for PHYS 0150 and/or PHYS 0151 must complete 2 CU of PHYS course work at Penn.
+PHYS 0150 and PHYS 0151 are prerequisites for the physical chemistry sequence CHEM 2210 & CHEM 2220.
+Majors must complete 2 PHYS courses at Penn, regardless of prior AP credit for PHYS 0150 and/or PHYS 0151.

 6